 Location and Date

-EMMA-V is held in conjunction with ESEC/FSE 2017 (11th Joint Meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering) in Paderborn, Germany.
-The workshop date is not fixed yet, but will around 4-8th of September 2017.
+EMMA-V is held in conjunction with ESEC/FSE 2017 (11th Joint Meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering) in Paderborn, Germany at September, 5 2017.

 Our main intention for this workshop is to share and discuss concepts, tools, methods, and techniques specifically dedicated for the empirical validation of software evolution research.
 Secondly, we are interested in experiences and studies of empirical validations of research results.

 Studies from several domains in software engineering show that considerably more than 50 per cent of IT budgets are spent in software evolution.
 However, research in software engineering is still mainly focused on early phases in software development.
 For that reason, software evolution is an established field of research in software engineering with dedicated conferences running over decades.
 Interestingly, it is related with many other fields in software engineering, such as software design, software quality and software processes.
 But a closer look reveals, that research in software evolution poses quite a challenge when it comes to empirical validation of results.